A polarimetrically oriented X-ray stare at the accreting pulsar EXO 2030+375: Discussion

 \subsection{Geometry of the system}

 The polarimetric quantity PA can be exploited to constrain the geometry of the system by fitting the unbinned polarimetric measurements from individual photoelectric angles with the rotating-vector model (RVM, \citealt{Radhakrishnan69, Poutanen2020}).
-If radiation escapes in the O-mode, the RVM describes the PA as following:
+If radiation escapes in the O-mode, the RVM describes the PA as follows:

-where $i_{\rm p}$ is the pulsar inclination (the angle between the pulsar spin vector and the line of sight), $\chi_{\rm p}$ is the position angle (measured from north to east) of the pulsar spin, $\theta$ is the magnetic obliquity (the angle between the magnetic dipole and the spin axis), $\phi$ is the pulse phase, and $\phi_0$ is the phase when one of the magnetic poles is closest to the observer.
+where $i_{\rm p}$ is the pulsar inclination (the angle between the pulsar spin vector and the line of sight), $\chi_{\rm p}$ is the position angle (measured from north to east) of the pulsar spin, $\theta$ is the magnetic obliquity (the angle between the magnetic dipole and the spin axis), $\phi$ is the pulse phase, and $\phi_0$ is the phase when the northern magnetic pole is closest to the observer.
 The other pole makes its closest approach half a period later.
-Using the RVM fit to the unbinned Stokes parameters on a photon-by-photon basis \citep{Gonzalez2023} and running Markov Chain Monte Carlo (MCMC) simulations we obtained estimates of the pulsar inclination, $i_{\rm p}=127\fdg5_{-6.3}^{+7.9}$, the co-latitude of the magnetic pole (or magnetic obliquity), $\theta=59\fdg8_{-5.8}^{+4.6}$, and the position angle of the pulsar spin, $\chi_{\rm p}=\chi_{\rm p,O}=-29\fdg9_{-5.0}^{+4.4}$ (see Fig.~\ref{fig:corner}).
-With the pulsar inclination and magnetic obliquity angles being almost supplementary, $i_{\rm p} + \theta \approx 180\degr$, the magnetic axis swings close to the observer line of sight at each pulsar rotation at phase $\phi_0/(2\pi)=0.108_{-0.011}^{+0.016}$.
+Using the RVM fit to the unbinned Stokes parameters on a photon-by-photon basis \citep{Gonzalez2023} and running Markov chain Monte Carlo (MCMC) simulations, we obtained estimates of the pulsar inclination, namely: $i_{\rm p}=129_{-7}^{+9}$~deg, along with the co-latitude of the magnetic pole (or magnetic obliquity), $\theta=59_{-6}^{+5}$~deg, and the position angle of the pulsar spin, $\chi_{\rm p}=\chi_{\rm p,O}=-30\pm5$~deg (see Fig.~\ref{fig:corner}).
+With the pulsar inclination and magnetic obliquity angles being almost supplementary, $i_{\rm p} + \theta \approx 180\degr$, the southern magnetic pole swings close to the observer line of sight at each pulsar rotation at half a period from phase $\phi_0/(2\pi)$, that is: at $\phi=0.11_{-0.01}^{+0.02}$.

 Interestingly, in the case of \src\ the RVM suggests a relatively high magnetic obliquity.
 Other XRPs (e.g., Her X-1, Cen X-3) show $\theta\approx15\degr$, while a value of $\theta\approx60\degr$ observed from \src\ is closer to the orthogonal rotator GRO J1008$-$57 \citep{Tsygankov2023}.
 These results indicate that \src\ stands in between the bimodal distribution peaking at 0\degr\ and 90\degr\ of the magnetic obliquity expected for isolated NSs \citep{DallOsso2017, Lander2018}, although such results do not necessarily apply to accreting XRPs \citep{Biryukov21}.